khinthandarkyaw98/AIoT_Group_1/README.md

-# Waste Segragation with Point-based Reward System for Smart & Green Campus
+# Recycling Rewards: A Point-based Reward System with Recycling Incentives for Smart and Green Campus
 ## ICT720 project

 ## Group 1